Weaving Worldsheet Supermultiplets from the Worldlines Within: Introduction, Rationale and Summary

 where $|{\bf a}|{+}|{\bf b}|$ is the {\em\/Hamming weight\/}\cite{rCHVP} of the split binary number ${\bf a|b}$ with binary digits $a_1,\dots,a_p|b_1,\dots,b_q$.

 Being abelian, the worldsheet Lorentz symmetry $\Spin(1,1)\simeq\IR^\times$ (the multiplicative group of nonzero real numbers, \ie, the non-compact cousin of $U(1)$) has only 1-dimensional irreducible representations, upon which it acts by a multiplicative number\cite{rWyb,rFRH}.
-Eigenvalues of the only Lorentz generator will be called {\bsf spin} for simplicity.
+Eigenvalues of the only Lorentz generator will be called {\bsf spin} for simplicity\ft{The only generator of $\Spin(1,1)$ actually being a {\em\/boost\/} operation, this is a misnomer.
+However, this can cause no ambiguity since $\Spin(1,1)$ has no rotations with which to possibly confuse it.}.
 For example,

-and we use the ``$\pm$'' subscripts to count spin in units of $\pm\frac12\hbar$; superscripts count oppositely.
-In addition to spin, all objects also have an {\bsf engineering (mass-) dimension}, such as
+and we use the ``$\pm$'' subscripts to count this quantity in units of $\pm\frac12\hbar$; superscripts count oppositely.
+In addition to spin, all objects also have an {\bsf engineering dimension}, such as

+These two functions, (\ref{e:spin}) and\eq{e:mass}, make the supersymmetry algebra\eq{e:pqSuSy} doubly $\ZZ$-graded, and all supermultiplets of interest are then finite-dimensional unitary representations of this bi-graded superalgebra.

 A superfield is {\bsf off-shell} if it is subject to no worldsheet differential equation (one involving $\vd_\pp$ and/or $\vd_\mm$, but neither $\rD_{\a+}$ nor $\rD_{\ad-}$).
 If it is subject to only {\bsf unidextrous} worldsheet differential equations\cite{rUDSS01,rHSS} (involving {\em\/either\/} $\vd_\pp$ {\em\/or\/} $\vd_\mm$ but not both), it is said to be {\bsf on the half-shell}\cite{rHP1}; such superfields are not off-shell on the worldsheet in the standard field-theoretic sense, but {\em\/are\/} off-shell on a unidextrously embedded worldline and provide for features not describable otherwise\cite{rHT-UCS}.
-A superfield, operator, expression, equation or another construct thereof will be called {\bsf ambidextrous} to emphasize that is not unidextrous.
+A superfield, operator, expression, equation or other construct thereof will be called {\bsf ambidextrous} to emphasize that is not unidextrous.
 Following Ref.\cite{rUDSS01}, the $(p,0$)- and $(0,q)$-supersymmetries will continue to be called {\bsf unidextrous}.
 However, one must keep in mind that the absence of $\rD_{\ad-}$-superderivatives in $(p,0)$-supersymmetry results in the absence of $\vd_\mm$-generated unidextrous worldsheet constraints; the parity-mirror analogue holds for $(0,q)$-supersymmetry.